YuliaNastiushkina/CineCircle/README.md

 |---------------------|--------------------|
 | Yuliya Nastiushkina | @YuliaNastiushkina |

-If you have any questions about the application, feel free to reach out via GitHub or email.
+If you have any questions about the application, feel free to reach me out.